svancott/portfolio-kami/_portfolio/blocipedia.md

 layout: post
 title: Blocipedia
 thumbnail-path: "img/Wikipedia-logo-v2.svg.png"
-short-description: Blocipedia is a replica of Wikipedia built with Ruby on Rails
+short-description: Blocipedia is a replica of Wikipedia built with Ruby on Rails.
 ---
 Welcome to Blocipedia!